 About the Letters

 To encourage and support the integrity of future scholarship, the CMS Online Letters (CMSOL) project will make available all letters written by Sedgwick during her nearly seven decades as an active correspondent, with authoritative transcriptions and selected holographs.
 Approximately two-thirds of Sedgwick’s letters reside at MHS and are available on microfilm; additional letters are held in other MHS collections, but many letters are scattered in archives across the nation and abroad.
-Our initial web publication is devoted to Sedgwick’s early years, beginning with her childhood letters of the 1790s and extending to 1826, shortly after her second novel, Redwood, had brought her national and international fame.
-This era’s letters (approximately 300) anticipate the issues Sedgwick explores in a lifetime of creative work.
+Our initial web publication was devoted to Sedgwick’s early years, beginning with her childhood letters of the 1790s and extending to 1826, shortly after her second novel, Redwood, had brought her national and international fame.
+In our second phase, we will publish Sedgwick’s letters through 1835.

 Editor and Project Director: Patricia Kalayjian, California State University, Dominguez Hills